marcbran/davinci-kit/davinci-jsonnet/examples/README.md

 d.MediaInOut(
   function(mediaIn)
-    // The blur tool is return from the function and thus will be connected to the MediaOut tool d.Blur('Foo', {
+    // The blur tool is returned from the function and thus will be connected to the MediaOut tool d.Blur('Foo', {
       Inputs: {
         // The blur tool is using the provided MediaIn tool's output as its input